bitfoundation/bitplatform/docs/bit-server-side/odata.md

 2- **Do not declare a property with type of your "models/entities" in your DTO classes.** For example, ProductDto has no property of type Category model.
 Do not use models/enities enums and complex types in your dto clasess too.

 3- Develop a DTO for every Task you've.
 For example, if you want to show customers names and their orders count, create a DTO for this task.
-And when you want to create a Customer registration form which accepts credit card number, develop a new DTO for that task.
+And when you want to create a Customer registration form which accepts customer data, develop a new DTO for that task.

 To send DTO to client side, you develop DtoController.
 [Examples can be found here](https://github.com/bit-foundation/bit-framework/tree/master/Samples/ODataExamples/).